DinoChiesa/ApiLoadGen/README.md

 called login_token.
 The context is attached to the job, and is then accessible to any subsequent request in the job.

+The import functions work the same way but they accept only the context as an argument.
+This way you could inject into the context some value that depends on other existing vaues in the context.
+The imports run before payloads, headers, and urlpaths are determined for calls; the extracts run after the calls return.

-The contents of extracted values can be inserted into the headers, paths, or payloads of subsequent requests in the sequence or the requests of subsequent sequences, using templates.
+The contents of context values can be inserted into the headers, paths, or payloads of subsequent requests in the sequence or the requests of subsequent sequences, using templates.
 Curly braces denote the values to inject.

-For example, to later insert the values of these context variables into the headers or payloads of subsequent outbound requests, specify things like this:
+For example, to insert the values of context variables into the headers or payloads of subsequent outbound requests, specify things like this: